Project-Noa/nxlib/readme.md

 ### Adding child

-All nodes can have any children.
+All nodes can have any type of children.
 As you seen before, this library provide simple way of to adding child.

 ```nim
 nx.base_node.addNoneNode()
 ```

 ### Detach child

-*it's a TODO api. not implemented*

 ```nim
 var some_node: NxNode